Together For Mental Wellbeing

 At Together the people who use our services are at the heart of everything we do.
 They influence and shape the support they receive from us, and the way our services are run.
 People often have a better insight into their own mental health and know when they are becoming unwell.
 Staff are vigilant when recognising warning signs of people becoming unwell or reaching a crisis point.
 Together staff take a multi-agency approach, working with people’s professional contacts and families where appropriate to ensure that they are supported effectively.

-At Together, we use a number of processes to ensure that people have their say on what they want to happen prior to becoming unwell; these processes are part of our work in supporting people in their recovery and include:
+At Together, we use a number of processes to ensure that people have their say on what they want to happen prior to becoming unwell; these processes are part of our work in supporting people in their recovery and include a Staying Well Plan, Wellness Recovery Action Plan, Support Treatment and Recovery Checks, and a Crisis Plan.

 When a person becomes very unwell or is a risk to themselves of others, this will require greater intervention.
 Depending on what type of service we provide to the person, we would either support people to access specific services or staff would contact them on behalf of the person.